Robb Stark – Night’s Silver Wolf King

 Remember, and come back to me.”
 The birth had left her too raw and torn to take him inside of her, as she would have wanted, but Doreah had taught her other ways.
 Dany used her hands, her mouth, her breasts.
 She raked him with her nails and covered him with kisses and whispered and prayed and told him stories, and by the end she had bathed him with her tears.
 Yet Drogo did not feel, or speak, or rise. aGoT, Daenerys IX

 Despite Dany’s efforts, Drogo remained as he was.
 Would he have been restored, had she been able to actually have sex with him?
 If Robb Stark is to be resurrected, then sex could play a role in that ritual.
 For him to be able, he may have to be partially restored, perhaps more so than Drogo.
-And maybe the clue to this is a disquieting dream that Daenerys has much later on:
+And perhaps the clue to this is a disquieting dream that Daenerys has much later on:

 Beneath her coverlets she tossed and turned, dreaming that Hizdahr was kissing her … but his lips were blue and bruised, and when he thrust himself inside her, his manhood was cold as ice. aDwD, Daenerys VI

 Raising the dead is a theme in a Song of Ice and Fire.
 Perhaps this was more common in the ancient past when magic flowed through the world.
-The price is high – death pays for life and perhaps an unwilling prostitute, slave or otherwise might be coerced into sleeping with undeath.
+The price is high – death pays for life and perhaps an unwilling sex worker, slave or otherwise might be coerced into sleeping with undeath.
 Tyrion’s eternal question comes to mind: “Where do whores go?”
 My answer would be “to the darkest depths imaginable.”

 Jeyne Westerling’s possible role

 This brings us to Jeyne Westerling, Robb’s bride, now a widow grieving for her betrayed husband and king.
 Jeyne’s mother Sybell stems from the Spicer family.
 Her grandfather was a merchant, a trader in saffron and pepper.
 He married a woman from the East, a priestess known as Maegi.
 She must have had a wide following because half of Lannisport was said to consult her for cures and love-potions.
 In fact, this Maegi is none other than Maggi the Frog, the witch-woman whose prophecies Cersei has come to fear.
-She also practiced bloodmagic, as evidenced by telling the future of her clients by sucking a drop of blood from their fingers.
+She also practiced bloodmagic, as evidenced by telling the future of her clients by tasting a drop of blood from their fingers.

-Jeyne’s mother Sybell is proficient in the making of potions.
+Jeyne’s mother Sybell is proficient in making potions.
 Though Jeyne thinks her mother brewed her fertility potions to help her conceive a child, it’s clear that Sybell made certain her daughter would not get pregnant (orderd by Lord Tywin).
 It’s obvious that Sybell learned a thing or two from her maegi grandmother.
 We have ample evidence of the knowledge and power of a maegi relating directly to the theme of resurrection through Mirri Maz Duur and we must wonder whether similar skills were passed down to Jeyne.

 “She would not give up the little crown the rebel gave her, and when I tried to take it from her head the willful child fought me.”
 “It was mine.”
 Jeyne sobbed.
 “You had no right.
 Robb had it made for me.
 I loved him.”